Ergodicity in Stationary Graph Processes: A Weak Law of Large Numbers: Graph Ergodicity

 Lemma~\ref{l_behavior_qk} shows that $q_{n}$ is polynomially decreasing for $n=2,\ldots,N$, under specific restrictions on the spectrum of the graph.
+For cases where $\lambda_{1}>1$, we observe that the eigenvalues can be of the same order of $\lambda_{1}$, but they still have to grow at a slower rate than $\lambda_{1}$.
 Lemma~\ref{l_behavior_qk} is the building block to prove convergence of the graph shift average $\hbmu_{N}$.
 We are finally equipped with all the necessary tools to prove Thm.~\ref{thm_glln}.

 \begin{proof}[Proof of Thm.~\ref{thm_glln}] Consider \eqref{eqn_unbiased_error_node}.
 First, observe that because $\|\bbv_{1}\|^{2}=1$ there is always a node $k$ for which $|v_{k,1}| \le 1/\sqrt{N}$ so that